rhuynh06/NoteNinjas/README.md

 - API Gateway – bridges frontend to backend
 - Amplify – hosts and deploys the frontend
 - IAM – secures resource access
+- CloudWatch – Monitors logs and errors from Lambda for debugging and observability

 ---